The Longevity Liquidity Trap

 Executive Summary

 The Bottom Line: The "Longevity Economy" is currently bifurcated by a regulatory wall.
-On one side is a $1.8 trillion unregulated wellness market; on the other is a nascent therapeutics sector capable of generating trillions in economic value but trapped by a single policy failure: the lack of an FDA indication for "aging."
+On one side sits possible $T unregulated wellness market; on the other is a nascent therapeutics sector capable of generating trillions in economic value but trapped by a single policy failure: the lack of an regulatory indication for "aging."

 The Regulatory Gap: A Multi-Trillion Dollar Miss

 The science of longevity has outpaced its governance.
-While we have identified the "Hallmarks of Aging" (senescence, mitochondrial dysfunction, epigenetic alterations), the FDA still classifies aging as a natural process, not a treatable condition.
+While researchers have identified the fundamental "Hallmarks of Aging", senescence, mitochondrial dysfunction, epigenetic alterations the FDA still classifies aging as a natural process rather than a treatable condition.

 The "Trojan Horse" Strategy: Navigating the Gray Zone

-• Fibrosis as a Proxy: Insilico Medicine’s AI-discovered TNIK inhibitor treats Idiopathic Pulmonary Fibrosis (IPF).
-By targeting fibrosis, they target a core aging process in a disease with a clear regulatory precedent.
+Insilico Medicine’s AI discovered TNIK inhibitor treats Idiopathic Pulmonary Fibrosis (IPF).
+By targeting fibrosis, they are effectively targeting a core aging process in a disease with a clear regulatory precedent.
+For BD directors, this confirms that IPF is a strategic "proxy" for validating anti-aging assets.

 The Policy Horizon: TAME and the AAPLM